hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="alicloudreadcredentials"></a>
 # **AliCloudReadCredentials**
-> void AliCloudReadCredentials (string name, string alicloudMountPath = null)
+> void AliCloudReadCredentials (string name, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Generate an API key or STS credential using the given role's configuration.'